Jameingx/Universal-Phrase-Sorter/README.md

 Features:

-Lightweight
+- Lightweight, Durable Script.

-Draggable
+- Blue, Draggable Menu.

-Mutliple ways to do
+- Mutliple ways to do.

-Skribblio works with this
+- Skribblio works with this well for words.